hokus15/home-assistant-config/README.md

 When I connect to my home WiFi I use a [Tasker](http://tasker.dinglisch.net/) profile to send a MQTT message to tell home-assistant that I'm at home and another MQTT message when I disconnect from my WiFi.

 ### iBeacon:
-I've cnfigured my RaspberryPi to transmit as an iBeacon.
+I've configured my RaspberryPi to transmit as an iBeacon.
 When my phone detects the RaspberryPi iBeacon I use a [Tasker](http://tasker.dinglisch.net/) profile to send a MQTT message to tell home-assistant that I'm at home and another MQTT message when iBeacon is not detected anyomore.

 ## Home security description
 I've configured the system to get instant notifications using telegram including snapshots when one of the cameras triggers a motion detection.